-The Office of Human Resources' managers meet weekly with Field Administration managers and monthly with all other Division managers to review all HR measures.
-In these meetings, managers review key measures such as turnover, absenteeism, staffing needs, workers compensation, EPMS review dates, and policy changes as needed.
-These meetings have opened up lines of communication with Human Resources and management to stay informed of changes and training needs within the agency.
+The Office of Human Resources' managers meet weekly with Field Administration managers and monthly with all other division managers to review all HR measures.
+In these meetings, managers distribute human resource related reports and review key measures such as turnover, absenteeism, staffing needs, workers compensation, Employee Performance Management System review dates, SCEIS updates and policy changes as needed.
+These meetings have opened the lines of communication between Human Resources and management, keeping all informed of changes and training needs within the agency.

-Through these meetings, HR Development Training has been identified and is conducted once a quarter with Field Office managers in Regional meetings.
-This training is also conducted for with HQ managers on a quarterly basis.
-This training consists of EPMS, Policy Review, Interviewing Skills, Leave and Attendance, PD Writing, Supervisory Skills, EEO and Harassment.
+Through these meetings, HR Development Training needs have been identified.
+Training is conducted once a quarter with Field Office managers in Regional meetings and with HQ managers on a quarterly basis.
+This training consists of EPMS processes, Policy Review, Interviewing Skills, Leave and Attendance, Position Description Writing, Supervisory Skills, EEO, and Harassment.
+A mandatory training for managers and supervisors was held in November 2009 and covered four policies: Overtime, Workplace Violence, Harassment and EEO (recruitment).